 What Does Litigation Mean in Real Estate?

-I have a comprehensive depth of knowledge regarding the legal responsibilities of buyers, and sellers, and brokers.
+At Rob Schelling, A Professional Corporation, I have a comprehensive depth of knowledge regarding the legal responsibilities of buyers, and sellers, and brokers.
 I leverage my background as a formal real estate agent to provide my clients with unique insights and seasoned guidance.

 - Breach of Contract, Non-Disclosure, or Fraud.
 Any decision involving the purchase of real estate involves investing a substantial amount of money.
 Sellers of real estate have a legal obligation to provide you with a fair and accurate assessment of property involved in a transaction, including the disclosure of any defects, encumbrances, or other issues.
 If you decided to complete a real estate transaction based on lies or omissions perpetrated by the seller, I can provide you with the representation you need.
 My office will conduct a thorough investigation, and I will move to protect your rights as a buyer.

 - Easement Disputes.
 In rural California, many of us take the way we access our property for granted.
 Easements can jeopardize our control and use over our real estate property.
 When purchasing real estate, you must always conduct due diligence and check for any easements, which might include giving a utility company legal permission to place and operate equipment on a portion of the property.
 If a new neighbor has attempted to cut off access or your property is hampered by constant traffic, our real estate attorney in Temecula, CA can help you explore your legal options.